ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

 We, as white collar workers worried about our futures in a fast-changing world, should really be focusing on the long term viability of the company as much as short term metrics.
 Yet, we tend to chase quarterly or more frequent metrics like short term engagement and anomalies over the really big picture.
 We work for companies that claim that they want to be truly sustainable, yet don't think about their infinite growth targets in terms of sustainability.
 The _actual_ changes required for this need to come from us - the lowly workers in the ranks - as much as they need to come from the CEOs.

+Personally, and in our professional life, let’s all give it a shot to do away with pointless growth, even if making the tiniest of changes - because it’s a terrible argument that something should not be done just because it’s hard to do.

 ## Appendix: Related reading